xyamzw/docs/docs/guide/install/manual.md

 ## **How to update**

-Download the new version of Alist and replace the previous one.
+Download the new version of OpenList and replace the previous one.

 <!-- @include: script.md{87-265} -->